MicrosoftDocs/architecture-center/docs/web-apps/app-service/architectures/basic-web-app-content.md

 - Follow the guidance in [CI/CD for Azure Web Apps with Azure Pipelines](/azure/architecture/solution-ideas/articles/azure-devops-continuous-integration-and-continuous-deployment-for-azure-web-apps) to automate the deployment of your application.
 Start building your deployment logic in the PoC phase.
 Implementing CI/CD early in the development process allows you to quickly and safely iterate on your application as you move toward production.
 - Use [ARM templates](/azure/azure-resource-manager/resource-group-overview#resource-groups) to deploy Azure resources and their dependencies.
 It's important to start this process in the PoC phase.
 As you move toward production, you want the ability to automatically deploy your infrastructure.
 - Use different ARM Templates and integrate them with Azure DevOps services.
-This setup lets you create different environments in minutes.
+This setup lets you create different environments.
 For example, you can replicate production-like scenarios or load testing environments only when needed and save on cost.

 For more information, see the DevOps section in [Azure Well-Architected Framework](/azure/architecture/framework/devops/overview).

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).
+For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

 Because this architecture isn’t designed for production deployments, the following outlines some of the critical security features that were omitted in this architecture, along with other reliability recommendations and considerations:

-- The `basic` architecture doesn't implement network security.
+- This basic architecture doesn't implement network privacy.
 The data and management planes for the resources, such as the Azure App Service and Azure SQL Server, are reachable over the public internet.
-Omitting network security significantly increases the attack surface of your application.
-To see how implementing network security ensures the following security features, see the [networking section of the Baseline highly available zone-redundant web application](https://learn.microsoft.com/en-us/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#networking):
+Omitting private networking significantly increases the attack surface of your architecture.
+To see how implementing private networking ensures the following security features, see the [networking section of the Baseline highly available zone-redundant web application](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#networking):

-  1. A single secure entry point for client traffic
+  - A single secure entry point for client traffic
-  1. Network traffic is filtered
+  - Network traffic is filtered both at the packet level and at the DDoS level.
-  1. Data in transit is encrypted end-to-end with TLS
-  1. Data exfiltration is minimized by keeping traffic in Azure by using Private Link
+  - Data exfiltration is minimized by keeping traffic in Azure by using Private Link
-  1. Network resources are logically grouped and isolated from each other through network segmentation
+  - Network resources are logically grouped and isolated from each other through network segmentation.

-- The `basic' architecture doesn't include a deployment of the [Azure Web Application Firewall](/azure/web-application-firewall/overview).
+- This basic architecture doesn't include a deployment of the [Azure Web Application Firewall](/azure/web-application-firewall/overview).
 The web application isn't protected against common exploits and vulnerabilities.
 See the [baseline implementation](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#ingress-to-app-services) to see how the Web Application Firewall can be implemented with Azure Application Gateway in an Azure App Services architecture.

 - The `basic` architecture stores secrets such as the Azure SQL Server connection string in App Settings.
 While app settings are encrypted, when moving to production, consider storing secrets in Azure Key Vault for increased governance.

-- Leaving remote debugging enabled while in development or the proof of concept phase is fine.
-When you move to production, you should disable remote debugging.
+- Leaving remote debugging and Kudu endpoints enabled while in development or the proof of concept phase is fine.
+When you move to production, you should disable unnecessary control plane, deployment, or remote access.

 - Leaving local authentication methods for FTP and SCM site deployments enabled is fine while in the development or proof of concept phase.
 When you move to production, you should disable local authentication to those endpoints.

 - You don't need to enable [Microsoft Defender for App Service](/azure/defender-for-cloud/defender-for-app-service-introduction) in the proof of concept phase.
 When moving to production, you should enable Defender for App Service to generate security recommendations you should implement to increase your security posture and to detect multiple threats to your App Service.

 - Azure App Service includes an SSL endpoint on a subdomain of `azurewebsites.net` at no extra cost.
 HTTP requests are redirected to the HTTPS endpoint by default.
+For production deployments, you'll typically use a custom domain associated with application gateway or API management in front of your App Service deployment.

 - Use the [integrated authentication mechanism for App Service ("EasyAuth")](/azure/app-service/overview-authentication-authorization).
 EasyAuth simplifies the process of integrating identity providers into your web app.
 It handles authentication outside your web app, so you don't have to make significant code changes.

 - Use managed identity for workload identities.
 Managed identity eliminates the need for developers to manage authentication credentials.
-The `basic` architecture authenticates to SQL Server via password in a connection string.
+The basic architecture authenticates to SQL Server via password in a connection string.
 Consider using [managed identity to authenticate to Azure SQL Server](/azure/app-service/tutorial-connect-msi-sql-database).

 For some other security considerations, see [Secure an app in Azure App Service](/azure/app-service-web/web-sites-security).